eecs-autograder/autograder-cli/README.md

 Removing these entries from the config file and saving the project will NOT delete those entries.
 If you need to delete those entires, please do so through the Autograder.io website.

+## Versioning
+This package uses calendar versioning following [Python conventions](https://packaging.python.org/en/latest/discussions/versioning/), with version numbers of the form `year.month.X`, where `X` is for minor versions.
+We also make use of pre-release tags such as `.devX`.

+The year and month of the release specify the earliest version of the Autograder.io API this package is compatible with.
+However, the minor version number **does not correspond** to Autograder.io's minor version numbers.

 ## Dev Setup
 ### Clone the Repository
 ```